Communicating Health-Care Benefits to Employees and Retirees

 GFOA recommends that governments develop effective communication strategies that support their health-care benefit goals, including:

 - Educating the elected and appointed officials, employees, retirees, labor groups, other agencies, and the public on plan and benefit provisions in a simple and straight-forward manner.
+For example, utilize workshops with public officials as needed to facilitate any required decision-making approvals, especially when significant changes are considered.

-- Providing participants with information to
+- Providing participants with information and resources, including

-- locate and evaluate health-care providers.
+- how to locate and evaluate health-care providers, and

 - material increases in deductibles or co-pays